sovity/edc-ce/extensions/policy-referring-connector/README.md

 This extension adds a policy function that allows validating the consuming EDC Connector's DAT Claim value `referringConnector`.
 This would allow you to limit access to your data offer to specific consumers.

-Adds permisison function with left side expression `REFERRING_CONNECTOR` with the only currently supported operator being `EQ`.
+Adds permission function with left side expression `REFERRING_CONNECTOR` with the only currently supported operator being `EQ`.

 ## Why does this extension exist?

-Especially in data spaces with brokers not all data offers should be pushed to the broker.
-Some data offers are only for certain consumers, and this extension allows exactly that.
+Especially in data spaces where data is shared with business partners for specific purposes, data assets need to be offered to desired consumers only.

 ## License